paki-mcguire/base-react-project/README.md

 # React + TypeScript + SCSS + Vite + Vitest + ESLint/Prettier

-This template provides a base setup for a React project useing Typescript, SCSS, Vite with HMR, Vitest, ESLint rules (airbnb), and Prettier formatting.
+This template provides a base setup for a React project using Typescript, SCSS, vite with HMR, vitest, eslint rules (airbnb), and Prettier formatting.

 ## Step-by-step setup used for creating this React base project